-Ready to sell your house in Shoreline?
+Ready to sell your house in Seattle?
 Even in a seller’s market, you can’t just stick a for-sale in the front and then sit back and wait for the offers to start rolling in.
 Usually, in order to sell your house, you’ll have to make at least a few improvements.
 The trick lies in understanding what will help you sell sooner and for more and what will hurt your chances of doing so.
-To help you out, here are some insider design tips to help you sell your house in Shoreline.
+To help you out, here are some insider design tips to help you sell your house in Seattle.

-Although advising you to declutter isn’t strictly a design tip to help you sell your house in Shoreline, it is nevertheless essential for allowing your design elements to show.
+Although advising you to declutter isn’t strictly a design tip to help you sell your house in Seattle, it is nevertheless essential for allowing your design elements to show.
 Decluttering is the first step in any design makeover intended to attract buyers.

-When it comes to decluttering to help you sell your house in Shoreline, here’s what the pros advise: “You want prospective buyers to see the ‘bones’ of the property and not be distracted by clutter or art collections or tabletops filled with family photos . . .
+When it comes to decluttering to help you sell your house in Seattle, here’s what the pros advise: “You want prospective buyers to see the ‘bones’ of the property and not be distracted by clutter or art collections or tabletops filled with family photos . . .
 Organize the closets, clear the kitchen countertops, remove decorative magnets and the children’s drawings off the refrigerator.
 [Sometimes] some furniture [should] be removed to give a room a more open, airy feeling.”

 This second of our tips for selling your house is also tangentially a design tip, but it too is important.
 If you’re considering doing some remodeling, make sure you do it judiciously.
 Here’s what we mean . . .

 It’s true that more bathrooms will typically help you sell your house in Seattle.
 In fact, each additional full bath adds “about 24% to the selling price.”